nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Implementation

 The undo/redo mechanism is facilitated by `StatefulResiReg`.
-It extends `ResiReg` with an undo/redo history, stored internally as `redoStatesStack`, `undoStatesStack` and `currState`.
+It extends `ResiReg` with an undo/redo history, for commands that modify the state of ResiReg, which comprises of: students, rooms, allocations, semesters and bin items.
+The history is stored internally as `redoStatesStack`, `undoStatesStack` and `currState`.
 Additionally, it implements the following operations:

 - `VersionedResiReg#save()` — Saves the current residence regulation state in its history.
 - `VersionedResiReg#undo()` — Restores the previous residence regulation state from its history.